The Department of Physics offers undergraduate programs leading to both BS

 physics teachers at secondary and junior

-graduate program approved by the Commission on Accreditation of
+program was accredited by the Commission on Accreditation of

 Medical Physics Educational Programs (CAMPEP).